 - Sales Page

-With this WooCommerce plugin you can also use the following list of logic types on your recommendation blocks:
+With this WooCommerce one click upsell plugin, you can also use the following list of logic types on your recommendation blocks:

 - Related products from like-minded shoppers: This algorithm displays products that other shoppers have liked or purchased.